KRFOSS/kali-docs/introduction/download-official-kali-linux-images/index.md

 ---

 {{% notice info %}}
 IMPORTANT!
 Never download Kali Linux images from anywhere other than the official sources.
-Always be sure to verify the SHA256 checksums of the file you've downloaded against our <a href="https://www.kali.org/downloads/"> official values.
+Always be sure to verify the SHA256 checksums of the file you've downloaded against our <a href="https://www.kali.org/downloads/"> official values</a>.
 It would be easy for a malicious entity to modify a Kali installation to contain exploits or malware and host it unofficially.
 Downloads are rate limited to 5 concurrent connections.
 {{% /notice %}}

 ## Where to Get Official Kali Linux Images